neone4373/Citibike-explorer/README.md

 Citibike dataset explorer
 ===============

 The Citibike explorer is part of a project to create general-purpose dashboards that can be used for many datasets and visualizations.
 It is setup to display rides on New York City's public bikeshare system on the day of July 17, 2014, the busiest day of use of the service to date.
+The dashboard shows the average ride paths for every station on the Citibike station.

+The core libraries behind it are Crossfilter.js, D3.js, Mapbox and jQuery.

+Load the visual on [Heroku](http://citibike-explorer.herokouapp.com).

 ### Sourcing and data analysis